- Backtrader: Best for local Python backtesting. Free, flexible, runs offline. No built-in data — you provide CSVs or broker feeds.

 Can I migrate a Backtrader strategy to QuantConnect?

-Not directly — the APIs are different enough that migration requires rewriting the strategy logic.
+Not directly.
+The APIs are different enough that migration requires rewriting the strategy logic.
 The concepts translate (indicators, order management, position sizing) but the syntax does not.
 Most quant traders pick one platform and stay with it.
 The main reason to switch is live trading: Backtrader is easier to start, but QuantConnect's live trading infrastructure is more production-ready.

 Is Zipline still worth learning in 2026?